JobService/job-service/job-service/docs/caf-templates/developer_docs/implementation_guide.md

 Additionally, you should grant the documentation team access so they can make changes directly and submit pull requests.
 This can be achieved by going to the Settings area of your repository on GitHub.
 Under the Collaborators section you can grant access to users by entering their username, full name or email address.

+**Note:** If you are migrating from the old documentation site you can simply add your existing markdown files to the `pages` -> `en-us` folder to provide the content for the site.

 ### Testing Documentation

 Testing the documentation site before publishing will help identify any errors.
 The Command Prompt output when running on a local machine is more helpful than the error messages GitHub provides when building the documentation fails.